How to Change or Export Excel Files into PDF?

 Steps to convert an excel sheet to PDF using VBA Code.

-Step 3: To give the file a name we need to record current time i.e. time at the time of running the code.
-Set the time to the variable “SaveTime”.
+Step 3: To give the file a name, we need to record the current time, i.e., time at the time of running the code.
+Set the time to the variable “SaveTime.”

-Step 5: Now we need to combine file name and time to create a unique file name.
+Step 5: Now, we need to combine the file names and time to create a unique file name.

 Step 6: We need to give the option of choosing the destination path to save the file.

-In case if any error comes we need to handle this as well.
+In case of any error comes, we need to handle this as well.
 So below code will do the same.